 How much is a doctor’s UK NHS Pension when you add the pension tax?

-Pension tax is an understandable concern for those doctors with a high level of earnings and long service.
-However, for the majority of doctors the impact of paying pension tax is outweighed by the benefits of membership.
 Junior Doctors are unlikely to be affected and the potential to be affected by pension tax should not be a reason to opt out of the NHS pension scheme.
-With the Lifetime Allowance abolished Pension tax affects now only affect those doctors who have NHS pension growth added with private pension contributions above the current threshold of £60,000 although this figure can be lower for high earners.
-The calculations of the tax thresholds can be complicated and if you require any advice or guidance around this issue, we recommend that you contact a specialist independent financial adviser or a specialist medical accountant.
+With the Lifetime Allowance abolished Pension tax now only affects those doctors who have NHS pension growth added with private pension contributions above the current threshold of £60,000 although this figure can be lower for high earners.

 The pension provides a guaranteed income for life, which increases to keep pace with rising living costs.
 It also provides a lump sum on death before retirement and within the first 5 years after retirement and includes a dependents’ pensions on death before and after retirement.